Free Dead Pixel Test & Screen Test Online

-Click Test your screen Switch solid colors and a grid pattern to find dead pixels, stuck pixels, and color issues fast.
+Click Run a screen check Use full-screen solid colors and a grid pattern to inspect dead pixels, stuck pixels, uneven brightness, dirty spots, and possible image retention.
+Runs in your browser with no install.

 Display check